Looking at you

 - Alias constantly relies on this to feed intel to its super-agents as they work in the field.
 Many of the show's plot points hinge on this trope.

-- Used often in the sixth season of Power Rangers, though all PR seasons have used it to some extent whenever the Rangers are watching a monster attacking the City of Adventure.
+- Used often in Power Rangers in Space, though all PR seasons have used it to some extent whenever the Rangers are watching a monster attacking the City of Adventure.
 Unless it's specifically a tech-based season though, this is generally Magitek instead of full out Spy Satellites.

 - NCIS in "Eye Spy".

-- Jericho's track record with satellites is... schizophrenic.
+- Jericho (2006)'s track record with satellites is... schizophrenic.
 On the one hand, you get reasonable-looking still photos from satellites.
 On the other, you get Hawkins' satellite feeds... which appear to be filmed right at ground level.

 - Generally averted in The Unit, which uses still photos.